jmhublar/azure-devops-mcp-server/README.md

 - `your-organization`: Your Azure DevOps organization name
 - `your-project-name`: Your Azure DevOps project name
 - `your-personal-access-token`: The PAT you generated in step 1
+- `TLS_INSECURE`: Optional.
+Set to 'true' to bypass TLS certificate validation (not recommended for production environments)

 ## Available Tools